Penaz91/Glitch_Heaven/README.md

 - Animations
 - **real** graphics
 - In-game help

+### Other Implemented Features:
+- Password Locks: Find the password to unlock a terminal, button or exit
+- Custom Maps and Campaigns support
+- Infinite Savegames (As many as your HD can handle)

 ### Other info:
 This Game uses Renfred Harper's Python3 port of Richard Jones's TMX Library to load maps.